duderstadt-lab/mars-docs/usage/index.md

 menu: usage
 permalink: /usage/index.html
 ---
+Once you have installed Mars in your Fiji using the update site (see below for instructions), the submenu "MoleculeArchive Suite" will show up under the Plugins containing the Mars [commands](../docs).
+Usually in the bottom section.
+In this submenu are a series of commands for general processing of single-molecule data.
+There are tools for both the analysis of fluorescence data as well as particle finding, fitting, and tracking.
+From there a range of further Commands allow for fitting, filtering, sorting, classifying with

 ### How to install this project in your local Fiji
 An imagej update site has been created to help with maintanance and distribution of MARS and all necessary dependencies.
 Follow the directions below to install MARS in your local copy of Fiji: